-Although each confrontation is unique, the following advice is helpful to bear in mind.
+Although each confrontation is different, the following advice is helpful to bear in mind.

 The black bear’s behaviour will inform you of its intentions

-Black bears sometimes stand up on their back paws to see better.
+Black bears sometimes stand up on their hind legs to see better.
 They also lift their noses to smell better.
 These behaviours, even if they are accompanied by low growling, are not signs of aggression.

 However, chattering of teeth or loud blowing should be considered warnings.
 If the black bear hits the ground or hits objects with its paws, or if it looks like it’s going to charge, it is clearly showing that it does not want you in its territory.

 It is extremely rare for black bears to attack humans.
 In fact, the probability of being hit by lightning is greater than that of being attacked by a black bear.

 In case of a real attack: